 23 “Then I will remove my hand and let you see me from behind.
 But my face will not be seen.”

 If you want to see the Father just look at the Son.

 Father, we often wonder what You are really like.
-Thank you for sending Your Son to show us exactly what You are like.
+Thank You for sending Your Son the Lord Jesus Christ to show us exactly what You are like.

-No human being has ever seen the Father in a full and complete way.
-In the Old Testament He appeared to some people in dreams and visions.
+No human being has ever seen the Father fully and completely.
+In the Old Testament, He appeared to some people in dreams and visions.
 Moses was only allowed to see His back.